By owenp - 9 Dec 2016

 By simoncurrin - 9 Dec 2016

-I know you are planning to use this in Greenland 's testing fjords.
+Peter, I know you are planning to use this in Greenland 's testing fjords.
 I would definitely go for a 100m if you have the room and using a smaller, high tensile, chain may give you enough locker room to do this.
 That 's what we did and kept our old chain for backup in case we lost bower for any reason.
 Also, with long chains, heavy anchors and solid cold winds I can 't think why you wouldn 't want a powered windlass.
 Presumably to keep your crew fit for those big wall climbs?
+Simon

 By Dick - 9 Dec 2016